Omar4589/J.A.T.E./README.md

 ## Installation <a id="installation"></a>

-Clone the repo to your local machine.
-Open the project in an editor like VS Code.
-Run `npm run install` in the terminal while in the root directory.
-Then, run `npm run build` to build the project.
-Then, run `npm run start` to start the server.
-Open a browser and navigate to http://localhost:3000 to access the editor and use it.
+1. Clone the repo to your local machine.
+2. Open the project in an editor like VS Code.
+3. Run `npm run install` in the terminal while in the root directory to install dependencies.
+4. Run `npm run build` to build the project.
+5. Run `npm run start` to start the server.
+6. Open a browser and navigate to http://localhost:3000 to access the editor and use it.

 ## Usage <a id="usage"></a>

-Just another text editor.
+Use this PWA to take and save notes.

 ## Contributions <a id="contributions"></a>